2i2c-org/infrastructure/docs/howto/features/storage-quota.md

         hard_quota: 10 # in GB
 ```

 The `path` field is the path to the parent directory of the user's home directory in the NFS server.
-The `hardQuota` field is the maximum allowed size of the user's home directory in GB.
+The `hard_quota` field is the maximum allowed size of the user's home directory in GB.

 To deploy the changes, we need to run the following command: